ScooloV/bbpedia/docs/death_zone/new_inducements.md

 The inclusion of these rules in a league or tournament is at the discretion of the league commissioner or tournament organiser.
-0therwise, coaches who wish to use these rules for an exhibition game should decide this between themselves.
+OTHERwise, coaches who wish to use these rules for an exhibition game should decide this between themselves.

 Kari Coldsteel

-**0-2 (IN)FAM0US C0ACHING STAFF** PRICE VARIES, AVAILABLE T0
+**0-2 (IN)FAM0US COACHING STAFF** PRICE VARIES, AVAILABLE TO VARI0US TEAMS
-VARI0US TEAMS

 lthough most Blood Bowl celebrities are players, with the occasional